SoftwareFlow/vip_heli/README.md

 In some cases the Player is logged out (with a friend) on the island and has no plane or boat bought and stored at the island.
 So what if you can call a heli for transport?

-**Pre-Release**
-This script isnt ready for a playable server.
-In this state, the helicopter will not land.
-The "Landing-Process" is a main problem for NPC-Flight scripts.

 # **INSTALL**
 Upload the "vip_heli" in your ressource folder.
 Dont forget to `start vip_heli` or `ensure vip_heli` in your server.cfg - Enjoy your flight!